(2021 - EMDR and chronic pain)

 Before I came to the group I had a general anxiety about life.
 I had an unhealthy obsession over illness and found it hard to face work.
 I hadn't realised how my mind had buried painful experiences from my past which now manifested themselves as anxiety.
 The group was able to help me work through these memories in a gentle way and I discovered how to take control over my own thoughts.
 I had been the only fella at first and I think it's hard for men to share their feelings.
 But we are better represented now.
 I think both Christians and non-Christians, male or female, benefit from the cognitive behaviour therapy on offer here.
 Still the Hunger has become a safe place for me and like a second family.
 I got back to work with the group's help, only to retire and come back to Still the Hunger as a volunteer!
-I lead music on a Friday afternoon and I'm actively involved in the back office.
-I love it!
-I understand intimately what's required having been through the process and have a passion to see lives changed.
+I used to help lead worship sessions on a Friday afternoon and helped out in the back office.
+I loved it!
+I understand intimately what's required having been through the process, and have a passion to see lives changed.
 I always wanted to retire early and give something back to society but never knew what I would do.
-Now the charity that helped me get back on my feet want me to help them.
-I feel privileged to be here.
+The charity that helped me get back on my feet gave me an opportunity to serve others, which was a huge privilege.

 (2016 - work related stress)